Some simple practices for connecting on a deeper level

 Some key things to remember:

-- There is no rush or pressure for either the question-asker or the speaker to respond
+- There is no rush or pressure for either the guide or the explorer to respond

-- Hold a space of compassionate presence, openness and curiosity for the speaker
+- Hold a space of compassionate presence, openness and curiosity for the explorer

 - If something feels emotionally loaded or charged in some way, feel free to take some time to sit in silence, breathe into it and come back to a sense of safety